Xmorelle/webpage/index.md

 To learn more details on my backgroung, have a look at my [CV](/DownloadableFiles/CV_XavierMORELLE_march2020.pdf).

 ### Recent news
+- **12/2020** : Update in the "**Professional social media**" section, as I have eventually joined Twitter which has become as a science diffusion and networking platform among my previous and present colleagues.

 - **9/2020** : Update in the "**Supervision**" section, with the warm welcome to Ana-Carolina Fernandez Rodas (from INSA-lyon) who will be performing a research project under my supervision on the nanostructuration of epoxy-ionic liquid polymers with the characterization of their mechanical behavior.